POLARIS183/plane/README.md

 # Planespotter's Friend

-Just a quick tool with VBScript I made when I was younger to parse data from FlightRadar24 into CSV format.
+This is a quick tool I made to parse data from FlightRadar24 into CSV format.
-It uses Bash for installation, but you can just run these files without the need for a clone.
+It uses Batch for installation, but you can just run these files without the need for a clone.
-I used VBScript's WshShell.SendKeys function for this, so it might be a bit clunky in 2022 - if anyone has any improvements, pull-request or email me on northpolaris@protonmail.com.
+If anyone has any improvements, pull-request or email me on northpolaris@protonmail.com.
 ## Installation

-You can download the raw 'flight.vbs' yourself, or clone this repo using:
+You can download the release files (v2.0) yourself and run the installer, or clone this repo using:

 ```
 git clone https://github.com/POLARIS183/plane.git
 cd plane
 ```
+If you're cloning the repo, run the two batch files in the src folder.

 Easy stuff!